-A clonogenic assay is the most direct quantitative means of measuring human hematopoietic progenitor cells in vitro.
+A clonogenic assay is the most direct quantitative method of measuring human hematopoietic progenitor cells in vitro.
 Hematopoietic colonies are essentially clones of cells produced by a single progenitor cell.
 The aim of colony-forming unit (CFU) assays is to define the potential of hematopoietic stem and progenitor cell populations for proliferation and lineage differentiation.
-Furthermore, the colonies can be morphologically analyzed (figure.
-2)4.
+Furthermore, the colonies can be morphologically analyzed (Figure 2)4.

 The functional analysis of hematopoietic progenitor cells using a CFU assay enables measurement of the potency of self-renewal of hematopoietic progenitors present in stem cell products.
 This is critical for comparative selection of the highest quality stem cell product for a therapeutic application.

-Endothelial colony forming cells (ECFCs) are a subset of EPCs and are of interest as a possible therapeutic target for hypoxic diseases as they have high angiogenic potential.
-However, translation to clinical therapies has shown limited success 8.
+Endothelial colony-forming cells (ECFCs) are a subset of EPCs and are of interest as a possible therapeutic target for hypoxic diseases as they have high angiogenic potential.
+However, translation to clinical therapies has shown limited success8.
 This is partly explained by the difficulty of expanding EPCs into appropriate numbers due to senescence of the isolated cells.
-Huuskes et al. (2019), describe a method using live cell imaging and automated image analysis to analyse the colony forming ability of endothelial progenitor cells (EPCs).
+Huuskes et al. (2019), describe a method using live-cell imaging and automated image analysis to analyze the colony-forming ability of endothelial progenitor cells (EPCs).